Sandy568888/Social-Automation-2026/README.md

-# Revozi

-Revozi is an AI-powered social media scheduling and automation platform.
+social automation is an AI-powered social media scheduling and automation platform.
 Plan, schedule, and publish posts across multiple channels, generate content with AI, and track performance — all from one dashboard.

 ## Features